dwyl/learn-dart/README.md

 }
 ```

-We can also use the `then` function which take a callback function to get the futur value:
+We can also use the `then` function which takes a callback function to get the future value:

 ```dart